p1ng-request/docs/templates/GitHub/Github_Create_Repo.md

 **Author:** [Kanishk Pareek](https://in.linkedin.com/in/kanishkpareek/)

-This notebook helps to Creating repo on github
+**Description:** This notebook provides instructions on how to create a repository on GitHub.

 ## Input